 The World Mental Health and ESEMeD studies have shown a poor treatment rate (inpatient or outpatient professional help) in mental disorders in Belgium: 46.1% of serious cases were untreated during the last 12-months (Demyttenaere et al., 2004).
 This can be partly explained by the poor rate of help-seeking in people with mental health problems (Alonso et al., 2004) and also by a suboptimal accessibility of mental health care, which is complicated in Belgium given the large diversity of services offered and the fragmentation of the offer (Mistiaen et al., 2019).
 Since a vast majority of people with schizophrenia is living in the community, assessing the prevalence of this disease using the hospital discharge data, therefore, could lead to underestimation.
-However, evidence also showed that serious mental health care sector versus via the primary health care (Demyttenaere et al., 2004; Bijl et al., 2003).
-Indeed, in 2003, in Belgium, about 50% of the patients admitted to a psychiatric care home suffered from schizophrenia (Verniest et al., 2008).
+However, evidence also showed that serious mental health cases are more likely to be treated than less severe cases and to get help via the specialized health care sector versus via the primary health care (Demyttenaere et al., 2004; Bijl et al., 2003).
+Indeed, in 2003, in Belgium, about 50% of the patients admitted to a psychiatric hospital, or a psychiatric service in a general hospital, or an initiative of sheltered living or a psychiatric care home suffered from schizophrenia (Verniest et al., 2008).

 In Belgium, the organization of mental health care delivery system has been transformed by several reforms over the last decennia, the last one being the "Article 107 project" in 2010 which aims to reduce residential treatment (deinstitutionalisation, shortened length of stay), and to reinforce ambulatory psychiatric care, integrated and continued care, and coordination between health care providers (Mistiaen et al., 2019).
 Despite these measures, Belgium has the second highest number of psychiatric beds compared to the number of inhabitants among OECD countries (OECD, 2013), and evidence has shown a low effect of the reform on the hospitalisation rate, and a continued influence of hospitals despite the goal of deinstitutionalisation (Lorant et al., 2019; Nicaise et al., 2014).
-Therefore, the hospital discharge data, which contains all admissions in psychiatric hospitals, psychiatric service in general hospitals, initiative of sheltered living and psychiatric care, could be an alternative source to estimate the prevalence of schizophrenia in the general population.
+Therefore, the hospital discharge data, which contains all admissions in psychiatric care, could be an alternative source to estimate the prevalence of schizophrenia in the general population.